Aragonese literature

-This article refers to the Aragonese-language literature of Spain.
-It includes Aragonese poetry, prose and novels.
-For Aragonese literature in Spanish, see Spanish literature.
+Aragonese literature of Spain includes Aragonese-language poetry, prose and novels.

 Middle Ages

 The Glosas Emilianenses (11th century) are the first written testimony in Basque and Aragonese languages.
 This is known from their finding but it is said that they are written in Spanish.
-This text has a lot of Aragonese-language features like the article o, a; the diphthongation of duenno, nuestro, sieculo, get (ye) and vocabulary such as honore and aiutorio.
+This text has a lot of Aragonese-language features like the article o, a; the diphthongization of duenno, nuestro, sieculo, get (ye) and vocabulary such as honore and aiutorio.

 From the 11th century all Aragonese documents were written in Latin with Romance features, but it is not until the second part of the 13th century that there is generalization of the use of Aragonese language in all documents, a later date than in Castile or Occitania.
 From this century there are a lot of works written in Aragonese mixed with Spanish such as Razón feita d'amor, Lo Libre dels Tres Reys d'Orient or Bida de Santa María Egipciaca.
 There are still some Aragonese epics texts such as Cantar d'a Campana de Uesca.
 Prose works show better Medieval Aragonese: os Diez Mandamientos, Romance versions of Fueros d'Aragón; the first examples of history texts in Aragonese such as the Liber Regum.

-In the 14th century,Johan Ferrández d'Heredia, Knights Hospitaller's Gran Master, translated some works into Aragonese in Avignon.
+In the 14th century, Johan Ferrández d'Heredia, Grand Master of the Knights Hospitaller, translated some works into Aragonese in Avignon.
 He made this a language of culture.
 Other people like Johan de Balbastro or Johan de Tudela also made translations into Aragonese.
 For example, they translated Zeremonial de Consagrazión y Coronazión d'os reis d'Aragón, a Cronica de San Chuan d'a Peña, o Libro del Trasoro, o Libro de Marabiellas d'o Mundo and other works.
 The second half of the 14th century was the Golden Age of Medieval Aragonese.

 Since Fernando I of Trastamara Spanish replaced Aragonese as cultural language in Aragon as a castilianization process that ends in the 15th century.
 After that there are no texts left: only an Eximén Aznariz's poem, a book of refrains called Romancea Porverbiorum and a few poems in some Aragonese protocols.